|Nutrition Facts (per serving)|

 This simple but elegant roasted beet salad features red and golden beets, mild feta cheese and baby greens tossed in a light dressing of olive oil and lemon juice.

-Using a mix of red and golden beets gives the salad a nice visual contrast, and many people find the golden beets to be a bit sweeter than the earthier-tasting red beets.
-So there's a gustatory contrast as well.
+Using a mix of red and golden beets gives the salad a nice visual contrast.
+In addition, many people find the golden beets to be a bit sweeter than the earthier-tasting red beets, so there's a gustatory contrast as well.

 Gather the ingredients.